turing-knowledge-graphs/meet-ups/symposium-2025.md

 11:20 - 12:15 **Short presentations/pitches II** (5 max)
 - *RDF meets R: towards an automated event driven distributed platform for reporting and analysis (TBC)*.
 David R Willé, GSK R&D.
 - *On Graph-ML applied to biodiversity*.
 Alan Guedes, University of Reading.
 - *Knowledge Representation for Infection Transmission Risk Prediction*.
-James Boyd, Tim Murdoch, Martin Pipe, and Ernesto Jimenez-Ruiz, Proxximos Ltd and City St George's, University of London
+James Boyd, Tim Murdoch, Martin Pipe, and Ernesto Jimenez-Ruiz, Proxximos Ltd and City St George's, University of London.

 12:15 - 13:30 **Lunch and Networking**

+13:30 - 13:35 **Group Photo**

-13:30 - 15:00 **Next steps for the Interest Group**
+13:35 - 15:00 **Next steps for the Interest Group**
 - Project Matchmaking around The Turing Grand Challenges
 - Continuing as a UK Network
-- **Keynote 2:** TBC
+- **Keynote 2:** *Sub-symbolic support for symbolic inference in healthcare at UK scale.* [Prof.Dave Robertson](https://edwebprofiles.ed.ac.uk/profile/dave-robertson), University of Edinburgh.

 <!--14:45 - 15:15 Project Matchmaking around The Turing Grand Challenges
 <!-- - Support for seed-corn projects in the area of KGs and ontologies and their applications (GCHQ).
 Nigel D -->